 School District officials emphasized that the fact that a re-inspection of the boilers was ordered did not mean that the boilers are not safe.
 They also highlighted the fact that the District has been dealing with a less than robust budget, which limits the ability to make improvements.
 No matter what the ultimate cause may be, no employee should have to work in an environment which could be unsafe.

 Unfortunately, it is all too common for employees to encounter unnecessary risks (such as a boiler which was not properly inspected) on a job site.
 What happens when an injury such as this occurs?
-In Pennsylvania, the PA Workers' Compensation Act provides for medical expenses and, in the event you are unable to work, wage-loss compensation benefits until you are able to return.
+In Pennsylvania, the Pennsylvania's Worker Compensation Act provides for medical expenses and, in the event you are unable to work, wage-loss compensation benefits until you are able to return.
 In addition, if a worker is killed on the job, the Act provides for death benefits for dependents.

 The benefits available to an injured worker under the act include: payment of related reasonable surgical and medical services rendered by a physician (or other health care provider), medicine, necessary supplies, hospital treatment and services.
 Additionally, if you are unable to return to work or are partially disabled and can not earn your pre-injury compensation rate, payment for lost wages is available.
 Specific loss benefits may be available if you have permanently lost the use of particular body parts.

 While the Workers' Compensation Act does provide for a variety of benefits for injured workers, these are accompanied by a series of strict requirements.
 Such requirements include tight reporting timeframes, limitation on the choice of medical provider and the location of medical provider as well as limitations on where and how an injury must occur in order to be covered under the Act.